-The change in pitch, or frequency, of a sound which results when a source of sound and its observer are moving relative to one another was first predicted by the Austrian physicist Christian Doppler in 1842.
+The change in pitch, or frequency, of a sound which results when a source of sound and its observer are moving relative to one another was first predicted by the Austrian physicist and mathematician Christian Andreas Doppler (1803–1853) in a paper on double stars published in 1842.
 He showed that if the source was approaching the observer (or the observer was approaching the source) then the sound waves would be more crowded (and hence the pitch higher) than if both source and observer were stationary.

 Until the advent of railways, there were no vehicles capable of traveling fast enough for there to be any noticeable Doppler effect.
-(Horse drawn mail coaches traveled at about 16 km/h.)
+(Horse-drawn mail coaches traveled at about 16 kilometers per hour.)
 The first recorded demonstration of the Doppler effect was carried out in 1845 by C. H. D. Buys-Ballot, the Dutch scientist who is chiefly remembered for his contributions to meteorology.
 He used a trumpet as the source of sound which was conveyed in a railway locomotive.

 Light and the Doppler effect